Pennsylvania Route 666

 Pennsylvania Route 666 (PA 666) is an east–west state route located in northwest Pennsylvania.
 The western terminus of the route is at U.S. Route 62 (US 62) in the Hickory Township municipality of East Hickory, and its eastern terminus is at US 6 in the hamlet of Sheffield.
-It cuts through most of Allegheny National Forest, and is therefore sparsely populated, with the largest settlement along the road being Endeavor.
+Most of its route is within Allegheny National Forest, and therefore it is sparsely populated, with the largest settlement along the road being Endeavor.
 Its official name is the David Zeisberger Memorial Highway.

 The route was assigned in the 1928 numbering of State Routes in Pennsylvania.
 The highway originally ended in the town of Nebraska until being extended southward along other streets.
 The route was realigned in 1946 onto its present routing.
 The highway has remained the same since.